Cinnamon Sugar Sprouted Crackers (+ Herbed Recipe)Updated: September 14, 2017Recipes, Snacks and Treats

-Peggy is the owner of To Your Health Sprouted Flour Company and she shared the recipe with me to post on my blog for all of you to try.
+Peggy is the owner of To Your Health Sprouted Flour Company, and she shared the recipe with me to publish for everyone to enjoy.

-These sprouted crackers are simply delicious (I am munching a plateful of my latest batch as I write this post along with a cold glass of grassfed raw milk!) and can serve as a very healthy alternative to cinnamon graham crackers or any of the refined grain based snacks at the store.
+These sprouted crackers are simply delicious especially with a glass of cold grassfed raw milk and can serve as a very healthy alternative to cinnamon graham crackers or any of the refined grain based snacks at the store.

-I like to use date sugar for these sprouted crackers as date sugar is just ground up, dehydrated dates and dates are high in tryptophan, an amino acid that is calming and relaxing when consumed.
+I like to use date sugar for these sprouted crackers as date sugar is just ground up, dehydrated dates.
+Dates are high in tryptophan, an amino acid that is calming and relaxing when consumed.

 Mix flour and buttermilk by hand or with a mixer.
 Mix until slightly stiff dough forms.
 Add melted butter, baking powder, salt, cinnamon, cinnamon oil, and date sugar.
 Blend well.